fvmformal/fvm/doc/sphinx/source/complexityreduction.rst

    Add links to public repo

-If you want to blackbox all instances of a specific entity, use the function :py:func:`fvm.FvmFramework.blackbox` and pass to it the entity name.
+If you want to blackbox all instances of a specific entity, use the function :py:func:`fvmframework.FvmFramework.blackbox` and pass to it the entity name.

 .. code-block:: python